jeya-maria-jose/Overcomplete-Deep-Subspace-Clustering/README.md

 cd Overcomplete-Deep-Subspace-Clustering
 ```

--The codes for each dataset has been organized into separate folders <code> MNIST, COIL20, ORL and EYaleB </code>.
+- The codes for each dataset has been organized into separate folders <code> MNIST, COIL20, ORL and EYaleB </code>.

--The pretrained models can be found for each dataset: <code> dataset_name/pretrained/ </code>
+- The pretrained models can be found for each dataset: <code> dataset_name/pretrained/ </code>

--To do the pretraining yourself, run the pretraining code found in each dataset folder <code> dataset_name/pretrain_ODSC.py </code>
+- To do the pretraining yourself, run the pretraining code found in each dataset folder <code> dataset_name/pretrain_ODSC.py </code>

 ### Fine-tuning